-We are going to pilot the school streets scheme outside a number of our schools in the 2019–20 school year.
+We are going to pilot the school streets scheme outside a number of our schools in the 2019–20 school year, starting with selected schools in the first healthy neighbourhood areas.
 The aim of the scheme is to:

 School streets will come into effect at different times for each school.
 Each road will be clearly signposted with the closure times clearly displayed.
 Typical closure times are 8–9.15am and 3–4pm during school term.
 The closures will not be in operation during the weekend, school holidays or bank holidays.
 In addition, the school street will not operate on teacher training days, or any other day that children are not in school.